 Once the diagnosis has been made, the condition must be treated.
 In cases of excessive perspiration, simply drying out the skin may be enough to kill the fungus responsible for athlete's foot.
 In order to actually kill the fungus, however, anti-fungal medications are necessary.

-There are many anti-fungals available, including prescription and over-the-counter medications that are applied to the skin, with the largest family of antifungal medication being the " -azole" group--(econazole, tioconazole, miconazole, e.g.) Antifungal medications come many forms, including creams, liquids, powders, sprays, lotions, foot soaks, oils.
+There are many anti-fungals available, including prescription and over-the-counter medications that are applied to the skin, with the largest family of antifungal medication being the " -azole" group--(econazole, tioconazole, miconazole, e.g.) Antifungal medications come many forms, including creams, liquids, powders, sprays, lotions, foot soaks, and oils.
 While there are several types of fungus that may cause athlete's foot, these topical medications usually work well on most of them.
-When topical medications fail, however, prescription oral medications may be necessary.
+When topical medications fail, however, prescription topical or oral medications may be necessary.

 Often the fungus must be killed in the shoes as well, (usually with antifungal powders and exposing the shoes and innersoles to sunlight), or the patient may become re-infected.

 Controlling moisture content in the skin, drying the feet well, changing socks regularly and alternating shoes may all help control the condition long term.